More with Less -- Bethel Allocation and Precision-Preserving Sample Size Reduction via Hierarchical Bayes Modelling: Stage 1 --- The Bethel Allocation

-\paragraph{Deficiency~1: Budget inflation.} The total $n^{\mathrm{NSO}} = \sum_h n^{\mathrm{NSO}}_h$ is driven by the variable with the largest Neyman requirement in each stratum.
-For all other variables the resulting allocation massively over-samples, wasting budget without improving precision.
+\textbf{Deficiency~1: Budget inflation.} The total $n^{\text{NSO}}$ is driven by the variable with the largest Neyman requirement per stratum, substantially over-sampling for all other variables.

-\paragraph{Deficiency~2: Domain precision not guaranteed.} The Neyman allocation for variable $k$ optimises \emph{national} precision for that variable alone.
-The stratum weights that are nationally optimal for variable $k$ will in general distribute sample differently across strata than the allocation required to protect domain-level precision for another variable $k' \neq k$.
-Consequently, even at the inflated total $n^{\mathrm{NSO}}$, the domain CV target may still be violated for the variable that drives the maximum --- precisely because its Neyman weights were not designed to protect domain-level precision.
+\textbf{Deficiency~2: Domain precision not guaranteed.} The Neyman weights for variable~$k$ optimise national precision for that variable alone.
+Even at the inflated total $n^{\text{NSO}}$, the domain CV target may still be violated for the variable that drives the maximum.